 Unicef UK employs over 300 people.
 Most are based in Stratford, London, and others work remotely across the UK.

-Below are the details of our Executive Director Mike Penrose and his Executive Team.
+Below are the details of our Interim Executive Director Nick Roseveare and the Executive Team.

 To meet our trustees and find out more about Unicef UK is governed and held accountable, visit our Accountability and Governance page.

 Claire Fox is our Chief Operating Officer responsible for the People, Strategy and Information teams.
 Claire is also a key point of contact on governance matters.
 Prior to Unicef UK, Claire worked at Save the Children International and Unilever delivering in global, local and regional Director roles.